 Positive Leos are Hall of Famers, winners of Nobel Prizes, pennants, and medals, and are admired despite their faults and frequent physical unattractiveness.
-Often the trademark Leo “mane” of hair hides or draws attention away from the faces of lesser Leos, who might be either positive or negative.
+Often the trademark Leo “mane” of hair hides or draws attention away from their faces.

 Negative Leos want the same honors positive Leos get, but through shortcuts and subterfuges: copycatting, ranting like Benito Mussolini (July 29), bribes, spying, petty crime, and exploiting others more naive.
 They think pocketing restaurant tableware or cheating on taxes makes them street-wise and wily.
-Even when ashamed to be caught in a lie, Leo will lie some more because they're so over-invested in the character they're playing.
+Even when ashamed to be caught in a lie, Leo will lie some more.
 Negative Leo women pout until they see money.

 Sequins, Hairspray, and Cubic Zirconia